Bethenny Frankel Reveals Her Wildest, Most Dangerous Yoga Pic Yet

 Videos by PopCulture.com

-However, what makes the photo special is the location of the photo.
+However, what makes the photo special is the location.
 Frankel is performing the pose on top of a black Jeep, using its roll cage supports.

 “Upside down you’re turnin’ me. #WheelPose helps ur energy & is a great stretch,” she nonchalantly captioned the photo, which currently has 23,000 likes.